-AHL in the News, Acadian Care – Hammond, Acadian Care – New Orleans, Acadian Care – Mandeville, Acadian Care – Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C, South Broad C.H.C, St. Bernard C.H.C, St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Woodworth C.H.C., Washington C.H.C
+AHL in the News, Acadian Care – Hammond, Acadian Care – New Orleans, St. Tammany CHC Behavioral Health in Mandeville, St. Tammany CHC Behavioral Health in Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C., South Broad C.H.C, St. Bernard C.H.C, St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Woodworth C.H.C., Washington C.H.C

 Behavioral Health Therapy in the Virtual World

 By Jan M. Kasofsky, PhD – Access Health Louisiana, Vice President of Behavioral Health and Human Services

 Forming a connection or engagement is the basis of a therapeutic relationship between a therapist and their client.
 As humans evolved, we developed sophisticated assessment skills based on observing and interpreting how others walk, talk, move their hands and emote with their eyes and mouth.
 Interpreting these cues is important for rapidly establishing rapport, but what happens when a natural face-to-face encounter in an office or clinic is upended due to the widespread risk for infection?